Is Realty Income Corporation (O) a Keeper?

-Realty Income Corporation (NYSE:O) went down by -0.53% from its latest closing price compared to the recent 1-year high of $72.75.
-The company’s stock price has collected -1.41% of loss in the last five trading sessions.
-Press Release reported 16 hours ago that Realty Income Announces Expansion Into Continental Europe: Strategic Sale-Leaseback Transaction In Spain
+Realty Income Corporation (NYSE:O) went down by -1.17% from its latest closing price compared to the recent 1-year high of $72.75.
+The company’s stock price has collected -2.85% of loss in the last five trading sessions.
+Press Release reported on 09/21/21 that Realty Income Announces Expansion Into Continental Europe: Strategic Sale-Leaseback Transaction In Spain

 Is It Worth Investing in Realty Income Corporation (NYSE :O) Right Now?